lingpan/gaming-rental-shop/README.md

 - Each user has his own shopping cart (session functionality).
 - Can add/update quantity/remove items in the shopping cart.

+## New features in 0.0.2
+- The latest version now includes caching capabilities, significantly enhancing the overall user experience.

+## How to start Redis Server
+1. Follow this instruction to install Redis on your operating system. https://redis.io/docs/getting-started/installation/
+2. Start redis-server
+3. ```bash
+   $ redis-server
+    ```
+Spring Redis configuration can be changed In /src/main/resources/application.properties file

 ## How to run